-Program Outcome Fundamentals AC I Transitions AC II AC III Trends Upon graduation the ECC ADN graduate nurse will embody nursing as three roles: Nurse as provider of care, Nurse as manager of care and Member of the Nursing Profession.
+1 1 1 Adopted March 2020 Program Outcome Fundamentals AC I Transitions AC II AC III Trends Upon graduation the ECC ADN graduate nurse will embody nursing as three roles: Nurse as provider of care, Nurse as manager of care and Member of the Nursing Profession.
 Clinical education throughout the program is designed to facilitate transition to professional nursing practice.
-This will be demonstrated as follows: Upon c completion of NUR , the student will be ab le to: Provider of Care A. Utilizes the nursing process as the basis for the delivery of health care across the life span while prioritizing care for multiple clients.
-A. Identifies the basic concepts of the nursing process as the basis for the delivery of patient-centered health care across the life span.
-A. Utilizes the nursing process at a novice level as the basis for the planning of patient-centered health care across the life span.
-A. Utilizes the nursing process for the planning of patient-centered health care across the life span as the LPN transitions into the RN role.
-A. Utilizes the nursing process as the basis for the planning of patient-centered health care across the life span while prioritizing care A. Utilizes the nursing process as the basis for the delivery of health care across the life span while prioritizing care for multiple patients.
+This will be demonstrated as follows: Upon c ompletion of NUR , the student will be ab ole to: Provider of Care A. Utilizes the nursing process as the basis for the delivery of health care across the life span while prioritizing care for multiple clients.
+A. Identifies the basic concepts of the nursing process as the basis for the delivery of client-centered health care across the life span.
+A. Utilizes the nursing process at a novice level as the basis for the planning of client-centered health care across the life span.
+A. Utilizes the nursing process for the planning of client-centered health care across the life span as the LPN transitions into the RN role.
+A. Utilizes the nursing process as the basis for the planning of client-centered health care across the life span while prioritizing care A. Utilizes the nursing process as the basis for the delivery of health care across the life span while prioritizing care for multiple clients.
 A. Utilizes the principles of the nursing process as a problem-solving model to analyze current political aspects that impact healthcare policies.